SilverHalf/mount-balrior/greer/strategy.md

 {: .note}
 If you're keeping [Ereg] alive, simply ignore him, otherwise try to focus him down as soon as he's in melee range.

 This time, the phase ends when [Reeg] and [Gree] are fully dead.
-If [Ereg], the squad should remain on him until he is low, while the tank can go distract Greer.
+If [Ereg] is still healthy, the squad should remain on him until he is low, while the tank can go distract Greer.
 In this case, pay attention to any [Blobs of Blight] incoming from the boss.

 <img class=divider>

 ## Third Main Phase

-### 35% - 10%
+#### Beginning of the Phase

 [Greer] will always open with [Blob of Blight], followed by [Eruption of Rot].
 This will be a set of 3  [three-person-greens] <font size=2>(often called "Triple Greens")</font>.
 The easiest way to deal with this version of the mechanic is to stack them; all three targeted players should move out of melee range, off the stack, and dodge towards the boss.
 This will prevent any <img class='inline empowered'> [Empowered] on [Greer] and any players that are <img class='inline invuln'> [Downed] can be ressed.